 You are here

-For:Surprisingly fun to drive, keen petrol engines, pretension-free
+For:Surprisingly fun to drive, well-integrated mild hybrid system, pretension-free

 Against:Not the most glamorous or sophisticated.
 Which might actually please you...